vuittont60/aligned_layer/README.md

 make start-anvil-chain-with-el-and-avs-deployed
 ```

-The above command starts a local anvil chain from a [saved state](./tests/integration/eigenlayer-and-shared-avs-contracts-deployed-anvil-state.json) with eigenlayer and Aligned Layer contracts already deployed (but no operator registered).
+The above command starts a local anvil chain from a [saved state](./tests/integration/eigenlayer-and-shared-avs-contracts-deployed-anvil-state.json) with EigenLayer and Aligned Layer contracts already deployed (but no operator registered).

 Start the aggregator: